 PUSH POPULATION UP THE AGENDA

-Later this year, the world’s nations will adopt the Post-2020 Global Biodiversity Framework (GBF).
-The GBF is the international plan to combat global biodiversity loss and ensure that by 2050 humans are living in harmony with nature.
+In December 2022, the world’s nations adopted the Post-2020 Global Biodiversity Framework (GBF).
+The GBF is the international plan to combat global biodiversity loss and is intended to ensure that by 2050 humans are living in harmony with nature.

-The responsibility for enacting the GBF will then fall to national governments.
-We’ll need your help to influence selected national governments to integrate policies concerning population growth into their strategies and plans.
+The responsibility for enacting the GBF now falls to national governments.
+Later this year, we’ll need your help to influence selected national governments to integrate policies concerning population growth into their strategies and plans.